reubendeekay/autoConnect/README.md

 <b>Firebase:</b>

 <br>
-  Cloud fiestore for as the database
+  Cloud firestore for as the database
   <br>
   Realtime database to compelement Cloud firestore
   <br>